Kirk T. Steudle, P.E., Director

-Kirk T. Steudle began his career with the Michigan Department of Transportation (MDOT) in 1987 as an engineer trainee.
-He is a registered professional engineer, and rose through the ranks of the department to his current position.
+Kirk T. Steudle began his career with the Michigan Department of Transportation (MDOT) in 1987.
+A registered professional engineer, he rose through the ranks of the department to his current position.
 Gov. Rick Snyder appointed Steudle state transportation director on Jan.
 1, 2011.
-He also served as State Transportation Director from 2006 - 2010.
+He also served as state transportation director from 2006 to 2010.

-Steudle oversees MDOT’s more than three billion dollar budget and is responsible for the construction, maintenance and operation of nearly 10,000 miles of state highways and more than 4000 state highway bridges.
+Steudle oversees MDOT’s more than $3 billion budget and is responsible for the construction, maintenance and operation of nearly 10,000 miles of state highways and more than 4,000 state highway bridges.
 He also oversees administration of a wide range of multi-modal transportation programs statewide.
-MDOT currently has 2,500 employees statewide.
+MDOT currently has 2,500 employees.

-Steudle also is a national leader in the development of connected vehicle technology, which allows vehicles to communicate with the road and other vehicles to improve safety and mobility.
-He continues to work with a partnership of governments and auto manufacturers to further high-tech highway operations and at the same time, improve Michigan’s economy.
+Steudle is a national leader in the development of connected vehicle technology, which allows vehicles to communicate with the road and other vehicles to improve safety and mobility.
+He continues to work with a partnership of governments and auto manufacturers to further high-tech highway operations and, at the same time, improve Michigan’s economy.
 Steudle was the 2014-2015 chair of the Intelligent Transportation Society of America (ITSA) Board of Directors.
 He is also a member of the Intelligent Transportation Systems (ITS) Program Advisory Committee to the U.S. Department of Transportation.
-In addition, he serves on the board for the Engineering Society of Detroit, the largest engineering society in the country, and chairs the University of Michigan Transportation Research Institute (UMTRI) Advisory Board.
-Steudle also serves on the Lawrence Technological University (LTU) College of Engineering Advisory Board, and is a trustee for the Traffic Improvement Association (TIA) of Michigan.
+In addition, he serves on the board of the Engineering Society of Detroit, the largest engineering society in the country.
+He also chairs the Michigan Mobility Transformation Center’s (MTC) External Advisory Board (EAB).
+Steudle serves on the Lawrence Technological University (LTU) College of Engineering Advisory Board, and is a trustee for the Traffic Improvement Association (TIA) of Michigan.

-In the past, Steudle has served as MDOT’s Chief Deputy Director, Bay Region Engineer, and Deputy Region Engineer for the Metro Detroit Region.
-He also was president of the 2009 Mississippi Valley Conference
+In the past, Steudle has served as MDOT’s chief deputy director, Bay Region engineer, and Metro Region deputy region engineer.
+He was also president of the 2009 Mississippi Valley Conference.

-Steudle is a graduate of Adrian High School and Lawrence Technological University, where he earned a Bachelor of Science Degree in Construction Engineering.
+Steudle is a graduate of Adrian High School and LTU, where he earned a Bachelor of Science in construction engineering.
 He also served on the Essexville City Council from 1995 to 1999.